xielinjing/ToDoApp/README.md

 3. View todo items
 4. Update todo items

+The front end is implemented by angular, and the backend is implemented by Nodejs and Express.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.

 ## Development server